 You go to coffee to talk, meet, catch up on the news and gossips.

-Don’t even consider going to go to coffee if you don’t plan on chatting for at least a couple of hours.
+Don’t even consider going to coffee if you don’t plan on chatting for at least a couple of hours.
 You will insult your company if you don’t stay long enough.

-To act like a true Dalmatian, learn to drink a single cup of coffee slowly sipping it for hours while watching the world passing by.
+To act as a true Dalmatian, learn to drink a single cup of coffee slowly sipping it for hours while watching the world passing by.
 Just enjoy life’s simple pleasures.